prashantacharya/BigOmega/contents/CRA-env/CRA-env.md

 So now, create an `.env` file on the root of your project.
 `create-react-app` comes with all the necessary configurations to use environment variables in our applications so there's no setup required.

 Open the `.env` file and create an environment variable.
 The environment variable must be prefixed with `REACT_APP` so any variable you name must be like `REACT_APP_MY_KEY`.
+It is something enforced by create-react-app.
+You can read the docs <a href='https://create-react-app.dev/docs/adding-custom-environment-variables/' target='blank'> here</a>.

 Open `.env` variable and add the following key.
 It means nothing and just for the test purpose.